 Level of service impacts are expected to result during the construction phase of this project and return to more favorable conditions once construction operations have ceased.
-In addition to mitigating impacts through required VDOT permitting and associated safeguards, in the interest of addressing potential transportation impacts staff recommends inclusion of transportation related special use conditions to further mitigate potential impacts.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to transportation, with special attention paid to the construction phase that poses the greatest potential impacts.